Sphagnumshuffle/StreamlitApp/README.md

 # StreamlitApp

 This is my first project testing out awesome Streamlit library.
 Looking forward to put more engaging ML/DL projects out using Streamlit.
-Feel free to clone this repo if you want to try out.
+Feel free to clone this repo if you want to try it out.

 ## How to run my Simple Streamlit App:
 First install streamlit from termininal by typing this to terminal: